William C. C. Chen Tai Chi Chuan

 When I first arrived in the New York City, I was very busy running around with Professor to assist his classes in Chinatown, my own classes on 23rd street as well as studying at New York University.
 A short time later, Professor had several students who were enthusiastic to assist in his classes.
 They later named themselves “The Magnificent Seven.”
 It gave me more time to teach at my own studio and develop my own classes.
 I first named my studio T’ai Chi Ch’uan School, Inc. Later, it was changed to “William CC Chen School of T’ai Chi Ch’uan.”

 I assisted Professor in his internal training for about a year and a half.
-After I returned back to my home, I applied the internal training to myself which enable me to absorb punches in body in free fighting and also in public demonstrations.
+After I returned back to my home, I applied the internal training to myself which enabled me to absorb punches in body in free fighting and also in public demonstrations.
 As a result of this training, I was able to take very powerful punches from many martial artists throughout the years.
 Among those who punched me, he was world-renowned Karate Grandmaster Fred Hamilton and the Karate Champion Chuck Norris who punched my stomach at the “Oriental World of Martial Arts” in New York City in the late 1960’s.

 In 1969 I got married in New York City.
 Professor and his family attended my wedding.
 I was much honored that Professor Cheng and Mrs. Cheng stood in as my parents.
 The wedding was very successful, as is our marriage.